PrzemyslawKlys/NDceRpc/README.md

 * Like WCF with flexible interface and hooks with no public process wide methods.
 * Like Dce/Rpc compatible with native code, custom(IL based, compatible with WCF at contract, not on the wire) and existing IDL(compatible with RPC in contract and on the wire)
-* Sevaral times faster communication then WCF
+* Several times faster communication then WCF
-* Several times faster to start then WCF, codegeneraion during compilation is build in.
+* Several times faster to start then WCF, code generation during compilation is build in.
 * In the end should work on Mono/Unix using open source Dce/Rpc implementations.
 * Is gentle request to MS to create such tech which suits
-* Binary serializaion is main target to support.
+* Binary serialization is main target to support.
-* Is small lib, or set of small libs for separate deploument agains System.ServiceModel.dll
+* Is small lib, or set of small libs for separate deployment against System.ServiceModel.dll

-`NOTE`: Please send me you note if you have reasons to consider such endaviour no fruitful
+`NOTE`: Please send me you note if you have reasons to consider such endeavor no fruitful

 #### Low level
 Mono and protobuf-net is used for replacing WCF in C# over RPC.
 Moving WCF toward C++ interop because RPC and protobuf are ready for C++.
-Mono like layer proxies service calls coding/decoding of WCF interfaces into RPC calls, data is serialized via protibuf.
+Mono like layer proxies service calls coding/decoding of WCF interfaces into RPC calls, data is serialized via protobuf.
-MS-PRC interop PIvokes calls are used to route data accross processes.
+MS-PRC interop PIvokes calls are used to route data across processes.
 MS-RPC can be replaced by other transport.

-### How tos
+### How Tos

+#### Build

+Visual Studio 2010 is used to build solution.
+All projects (32 bit, 64 bit, any CPU) are part of single Mixed Platforms solution.
+Build NDceRpc.sln in Release mode to get production build.

 #### How to migrate WCF `ServiceOperation` with `DataContract`s

 * Mark all data objects with DataContract/DataMember(Order=X), e.g. MUST have Order defined.
 * Protobuf spec does not distinguish empty collection and null you was used from XML DataContract serialization.
-Your code can fail receiving null istead of empty collection.
+Your code can fail receiving null instead of empty collection.
 * Mark all OperationContract with DispId(Y).
 CLR has some method numbers encoding,but DispId provides direct user defined encoding so that native part can interpret RPC calls.

 Next test goes via RPC + Protobuf, very alpha version for now: